junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 "So, you finally decide to move on?"
 Elkins gives him a once-over.
-"Where's your brother?"
+"Where's the other tall guy?"

 Dean has a red bandana wrapped around his mouth.
-He changed into new shirt and pant -- new for him, old for the clothes -- dirt and stains making him look exactly like the rest of the folks in the place.
+He's changed into a new shirt and pants -- new for him, old for the clothes -- dirt and stains making him look exactly like the rest of the folks in the place.

 *The look of a pilgrim,* Dean realizes.